prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

 ------------

-The `proposal` is obtained by filling some missing information in the `offer`, and then by signing it.
+The `proposal` is obtained by filling some missing information in the `order`, and then by signing it.
 See below.

   .. _tsref-type-Proposal:
   .. code-block:: tsref

     interface Proposal {
-      // The offer
-      offer: Offer;
+      // The proposal data, effectively the frontend's order with some data filled in
+      // by the merchant backend.
+      data: ProposalData;

       // Contract's hash, provided as a convenience.
 All components that do
       // not fully trust the merchant must verify this field.